 Completion of a Sociology course, junior standing (60+ units earned).

-SOC300 GWAR Prerequisites: Restricted to upper division Sociology majors; completion of two sociology courses with grades of C or better; completion of GE Areas A and B4 requirements including ENG 214 with a grade of C or better.
+SOC300 GWAR Prerequisites: Restricted to upper division Sociology majors; completion of two sociology courses with grades of C or better; completion of GE Areas A1, A2, A3, and B4 requirements.

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||Yes, the AA-T in Sociology.|

 |Are there any courses I should take first as a Freshman to get started in this major and/or are there any lower division GE course requirements that I can take that will also count toward this major?||

 Freshmen should enroll into at least one Sociology prefixed course, options include:

 SOC 105, SOC 110, SOC 200, SOC 245, SOC 272, SOC 275, and/or SOC 293.
 All courses except SOC 272, SOC 275 and SOC 293 meet the GE Area D requirement.

 |Are there entry or prerequisite requirements for these Freshmen courses?||

 SOC 272 Prerequisite: ENG 114.

 SOC 293 Prerequisite: Completion of quantitative reasoning/QR/B4 GE requirement.